dkleingit/myretail/README.md

 HTTP GET request at /products/{id}

-    Delivers product data as JSON where {id} will be a number.
+    Delivers product data as JSON where {id} is a number.

+HTTP PUT request at /products/{id}

+    Updates the product's price in the data store and returns the updated record.

 Example Request: